Kajuru Castle: Why it Should Remain on your Wanderlust List

 On the Kajuru Castle Attack…

 I wasn’t the only one reacting to the attack.
-Social Media users were aghast and the comments showed it.
+Social Media users were aghast, and the comments showed it.
 In a few minutes, the incident at Kajuru Castle, now overshadowed by more recent events, was a trending topic.
 People hurled several negative comments at the Nigerian government, the bandits and even the tour operators who commit their time and resources, without support from the government, to promote the tourist attractions within the country.
-And of course, many vowed to never to visit the attraction even though they had always wanted to.
+And of course, many vowed never to visit the attraction even though they had always wanted to.

-I realize that everyone reacts differently to fear and tragic news.
+I realise that everyone reacts differently to fear and tragic news.
 I would be lying if I said that I didn’t think of cancelling future trips to Northern Nigeria.
 However, rather than fixating on the common narrative that is associated with ‘the north’, I chose to focus on the good things I remember about the times I spent there.

 Like when I was posted to Adamawa State for my Youth Service.
-I remember how I would go to the market and the women would refuse to take any money from me.
+I remember how I would go to the market, and the women would refuse to take any money from me.
 How the bus and taxi drivers would also do the same.
 I remember spending months in Jos and Minna, surrounded by so much nature and beauty.
-I loved these cities so much that I decided I wanted to attend universities there.
+I loved these cities so much that I decided I wanted to attend university there.

 Discouraged by the attacks, I also decided to rely on the numbers.
 While these don’t do much to provide rest of mind, we must put things into perspective.